sudecakmak/Mobile-Programming/README.md

 ## Spinner App
 When user select one of the names in the spinner selected names image displayed in the imagebox.

+## Seekbar App
+The seekbar on the screen determines the range of red, blue and green colors and allows the background color to change according to the seekbar movement.